 Entry, Exit & Visa Requirements

-Information about dual nationality or the prevention of international child abduction can be found on the State Department website.
-For further information about customs regulations, please read our Customs Information page.
+Information about dual nationality and the prevention of international child abduction can be found on the State Department website.
+For additional information about customs regulations, please read our Customs Information page.

 Safety and Security

 CRIME: Street crime is common throughout Montevideo, and criminals may resort to violence when victims resist.
 While Montevideo’s Ciudad Vieja is popular among tourists, there is minimal physical police presence and muggings do occur.

 Burglaries and attempted burglaries are common in upscale residential neighborhoods, including Punta Carretas, Pocitos, and Carrasco.
 Montevideo continues to experience armed robberies at crowded restaurants.
 The following Montevideo neighborhoods have higher crime rates: